 When you're born, your microbiome starts populating based on your mother's microbes.
 From there, what you eat or get exposed to determines what types of bacteria are in your gut.
 Certain foods can add new species to your microbiome, and you may lose some if you take certain medications such as an antibiotic, which can't distinguish between the "bad" bacteria causing an infection and your gut's "good" bacteria.

-Having a diverse set of microorganisms is key to how well your gut's microbiome functions, according to the British Medical Journal (BMJ).
-When some species of microbes increase and others die off, your gut's diversity declines, resulting in an imbalance.
+Having a diverse set of microorganisms is key to how well your gut's microbiome functions.
+When some species of microbes increase and others die off, your gut's diversity is affected and may result in an imbalance.
 This imbalance is called dysbiosis.

 Scientists have studied thousands of strains of microbes to learn their functions and role in our health.
-A wealth of research from Nature and other journals has shown that people with certain health challenges tend to have less diversity in their gut microbiome.
+A wealth of research has shown that people with certain health challenges tend to have less diversity in their gut microbiome.
 Though further research is needed, it seems that an imbalance — too few of some microbes, an overgrowth of others or both — may create some unpleasant side effects, including:

 Plus many other problems that have an impact on your daily life.

-Researchers are still searching for a comprehensive answer to the question of why these tiny organisms affect so much of your body.
-One answer may be that dysbiosis causes systemic inflammation, which is a contributing factor to many chronic diseases.
-The gut microbiome is also linked to your immune system function, according to researchers at Johns Hopkins.
+There is ongoing research into the gut microbiome; to how and why these tiny organisms affect so much of your body.
+One explanation may be that dysbiosis can lead to systemic inflammation, which is a contributing factor to many chronic health conditions.
+The gut is also home to 70% - 80% of your immune system - they go hand in hand in your ability to stay healthy.

 Improving the balance of species within your gut microbiome is in your control.
 The substances you're exposed to and everything you ingest have the greatest influence on which microbes flourish and which don't.
 Here are two ways you can support a diverse and balanced microbiome.

-First, it's essential to eat a wide range of foods.
-Choose fruits, vegetables, meats, whole grains, nuts, seeds and other whole foods.
-Also, adding natural probiotic foods to your diet, like kimchi and sauerkraut, which contain live srains of beneficial bacteria.
-Dietary fiber and prebiotics found in plant foods may be especially important to feeding good microorganisms, while artificial sweeteners and food additives found in many processed foods promote types of bacteria that increase inflammation.
+First, it's essential to eat a wide range of natural foods.
+Choose fruits, vegetables, plant or animal based protein, whole grains, nuts, seeds and any other whole foods available.
+You could also include natural probiotic foods, like kimchi and sauerkraut, which contain live strains of beneficial bacteria.
+Dietary fiber and prebiotics found in plant foods can help the good strains to grow, while artificial sweeteners and food additives found in many processed foods can increase unhealthier strains of bacteria and lead to gut dysbiosis.